jez/thoughts/_posts/2017-09-27-on-leaving-facebook.md

 - [Reasons not to use Facebook](https://stallman.org/facebook.html)
     - This post by Richard Stallman is a bit exhausting, but at least it's in character.
 Stallman brings forth a laundry list of points;
-      each one is easy to dismiss individually, but taken in sum, it's eerie to say the least.
+      each one is easy to dismiss individually, but they're eerie when taken in sum.

 Privacy is a sneakily important topic.[^1984] When you have it, it's easy to forget what kind of world it would be if we gave it up.